Is Connecticut Doing Enough To Curb Problem Gambling?

 Diana Goode of the Connecticut Council on Sports Gambling reported to the Public Safety Committee that it could get out of hand.
 Goode said more awareness is the key.
 “It’s important to know you can exclude yourself from betting.
 The online apps let you be removed for one year, five years, or a lifetime, without exception.”

-You can reach a helpline by calling the CT Council on Problem Gambling at 888-789-7777, or you can chat or email at ccpg.org.
+You can reach a helpline by calling the CT Council on Problem Gambling at 888-789-7777 or chatting or emailing at ccpg.org.